FACT-Finder-Web-Components/documentation/markdown/en/ff-suggest.md

         //reference to data
         var suggestionData = e.detail.suggestion;

-        //check if the ffSuggestItem matches the desired type you want to override the action for if (suggestionData.type === "productName") {
+        //check if the ffSuggestItem matches the desired type for which you want to override the action if (suggestionData.type === "productName") {
-            //configure in the FACT-Finder backen which fields should be returned in teh attributes property! var articleNr = ffSuggestItem.attributes["articleNr"];
+            //configure in the FACT-Finder backend which fields should be returned in the attributes property! var articleNr = ffSuggestItem.attributes["articleNr"];
             window.open("http://www.your-shop.example/"+articleNr, "_blank");